-Equation 6 assumes that the sediment yield per mm of storm precipitation is constant over the year, and that the size distribution of storms has no effect on SSYEV, though there is some evidence that SSYEV increases exponentially with storm size (Lewis et al., 2001; Rankl, 2004).
-Equation 6 also ignores sediment yield during non-storm periods, which is justified by the low SSC and Q observed between storms.
+where SSYann is estimated annual SSY from storms, SSYEV_meas is SSYEV from sampled storms (all, Tables 2 and 4), PEVann is the precipitation during all storm events in a year, and PEVmeas is precipitation during the set of sampled storms.
+Equation 6 assumes that the sediment yield per mm of storm precipitation is constant over the year, and insensitive to the size distribution of storms, though there is evidence that SSYEV increases exponentially with storm size (Lewis et al., 2001; Rankl, 2004).
+Equation 6 also ignores sediment yield during non-storm periods, which is justified by the low SSC (typically under 20 mg/L) and Q (baseflow) observed between storms.